Nicky Lopez Player Props: Royals vs. Guardians

 Nicky Lopez At The Plate

-- Lopez is hitting .210 with three doubles, three triples and 16 walks.
+- Lopez is batting .206 with three doubles, three triples and 17 walks.

-- In 39 games played this season, he has not gone deep.
+- In 40 games played this year, he has not gone deep.

+- Lopez has driven in a run in six games this year (15.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.